NOAA-ORR-ERD/WebGnomeClient/doc/location_files/strait_of_juan_de_fuca_examples.rst

 Set a spill at the mouth of Admiralty Inlet (48° 11.35'N, 122° 48.87'W) at 0200 on July 22, 2001, with a light (10-knot) wind from the
 east.
 Choose normal conditions at the entrance to the strait.
-Run trajectories with the "minimum regret" solution for a 2-day spill simulation first with a light product (gasoline), then with a heavy product (e.g. IFO).
+Run trajectories with the "Uncertainty" solution for a 2-day spill simulation first with a light product (gasoline), then with a heavy product (e.g. IFO).